 - COE has a zero tolerance policy for alcohol, drugs (unless prescribed by a physician), smoking, and chewing tobacco on all of our courses and field programs.
 Their use is prohibited.
 Failure to abide by this policy will result in expulsion from the course.
 Full tuition fees and/or unsatisfactory grades will be imposed.

-- If a space opens on a course we will contact everyone on the waitlist.
-The registration spot will go to the first person who contacts us or whom we are able to reach off the wait list.
+After the drop deadline of the COE PE course, the registration spot will go to the first person who contacts us or whom we are able to reach off the wait list.

 - Please fill out a COE medical form and bring it to your first class.
 Cornell students should call Gannett Health Center if they are missing any required information.
 Forms may be picked up at COE or downloaded from the form links below.